mfebrizio/fr-toolbelt/README.md

 Toolbelt of classes and functions written in Python to use with the [Federal Register API](https://www.federalregister.gov/developers/documentation/api/v1).
 The Federal Register (FR) is the daily journal of the U.S. government, containing rules, proposed rules, notices, and presidential documents from federal agencies.

-Name inspired by the [Requests Toolbelt](https://github.com/requests/toolbelt).
+Name inspired by the [Requests Toolbelt](https://github.com/requests/toolbelt) package.
+"FR" is a common shorthand for the Federal Register, in part because document citations take the form of VOLUME FR STARTPAGE (e.g., [88 FR 21879](https://www.federalregister.gov/d/2023-07760)).

 ## Installation